techidaily/site-win11-tips/source/_posts/deciphering-red-crossed-symbol-in-windows-explorer.md

  The problem under discussion can also occur if there isn't sufficient space in OneDrive for syncing additional data.
 Hence, if you have not been successful in resolving the issue with the above fixes, you should check the available space in your OneDrive account.

- To check that, go to[OneDrive's sign-in page](https://onedrive.live.com/about/en-us/signin/) .
+ To check that, go to [OneDrive's sign-in page](https://onedrive.live.com/about/en-us/signin/) .
 Then, enter your login credentials to access OneDrive.
 After logging in, click on the**cog wheel icon** in the top-right corner and go to**Options** .
 Here, you will see how much storage space you have available.

 ![Go to Options From the Settings Menu of OneDrive](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/10-go-to-options-from-the-settings-menu-of-onedrive.jpg)